The Divisional Senior Vice-President of Ball is Exercising Options

-This recent transaction decreases Robert D Strain’s holding in the company by 17% to a total of $3.5 million.
 In addition to Robert D Strain, 2 other BLL executives reported Sell trades in the last month.
+Following Robert D Strain’s last BLL Sell transaction on February 19, 2020, the stock climbed by 0.8%.

 See today’s analyst top recommended stocks >>